 Due to the variation in dimensions of our handcrafted basins (up to 1/2"), we do not supply templates.
 We recommend waiting to receive your actual bowl before making any cuts in the counter top.
 (This is my favorite)

-I think they use yeast in the copper process.
+Are they using yeast in the copper process?
 They should say..."Due to the poor workmanship...".
 These are not one of a kind sinks folks.
 They make the same sink over and over.
 How is it possible that they can not make them all the same?
+Perfection in construction dates back to the ancient Egyptian days.
 Our custom handcrafted sinks have a 1/32 inch tolerance.
-When we make more than one identical sink at a time, they are exactly alike.
-I have been in showrooms where their copper apron front sinks are out of square by 3/16 inch- almost a half an inch.
+I have been in showrooms where their imported copper apron front sinks are out of square by 3/16 inch- almost a half an inch.
 What is seen is a huge gap on either side of the apron, between the sink and the cabinet.
 There is no way to fix that problem, you just have to live with the gap.
 (Get out the caulk bazooka) Take at close look at the radius corners on most of the imported sinks.
 If you think the 1/2" variation in size is a problem, what do you tell the granite fabricator when the back corners of your sink have two radically different radii?
 I see this all the time.
 It looks very unprofessional.
 Folks, this is just sloppy workmanship.
 Think about it.
 Way back in the 1500's metal work was done by hand with precision.
-What you are getting is mass produced slop that is pawned off as handcrafted quality work generally done by impoverished workers and children using tools that were used 200 years ago.
+What you are getting is mass produced slop that is pawned off as handcrafted quality work generally done by impoverished workers and children using tools that were used 100 years ago.

 Do not use corrosives such as chlorine or concentrated vinegar on the copper sinks and/or abrasive cleaners or harsh chemicals.
 These may damage the finish of the copper sink.